onzfonz/comp227/src/content/1/en/part1b.md

 You can write the code into the same project since you have been committing your changes from the previous exercises.*

 **Pro-tip:** you may run into issues when it comes to the structure of the `props` that components receive.
-A good way to make things more clear is by printing the props to the console, e.g. as follows:
+A good way to make things clearer is by printing the props to the console, e.g. as follows:

 ```js
 const Header = (props) => {